 Greater maturity in these areas is marked by the ability to provide faster and more predictive analytics, adjustments “on the fly,” and an emphasis on high performance through leveraging in-memory computing (IMC) and advanced analytics.

 Read more: 3 Steps to Implement Rolling Forecasts

 Upgrade for the future, not just today

-Once applications leaders have assessed the current maturity of these key FP&A processes, they can more ably develop a roadmap for upgrades that will ensure FP&A can understand the questions their business partners are asking today, and will likely need to answer in the future.
-As AI-enabled solutions begin to enter the workplace, finance will become an increasingly tech enabled field.
+Once application leaders have assessed the current maturity of these key FP&A processes, they can more ably develop roadmaps for upgrades that will ensure that FP&A can understand the questions their business partners are asking today and will likely need to answer in the future.
+As solutions enabled by artificial intelligence begin to enter the workplace, finance will become an increasingly tech-enabled field.

 This article has been updated from the original, published on April 6, 2018, to reflect new events, conditions or research.